×

 7 Tips for Learning German in a Month

 When I first moved to Germany, I didn’t speak a single word of German.
+Needless to say, it was rough going for the first couple of weeks.

 Eventually, I made the decision to buckle down and learn the language.
 I was shocked by how much progress I was able to make in my first month, to the point where I was able to navigate my day-to-day life easily.

-So, here are my seven tips on how to learn German in a month.
+These are my seven tips on how to learn German in a month.

 1. Commit to Learning the Language

-Learning a language isn’t any easy task, especially if you’re aiming to achieve a lot in just one month!
+Learning a language isn’t an easy task, especially if you’re aiming to achieve a lot in just one month!
 From the beginning, recognize that learning German is going to take a lot of time, work and effort.

 Be honest with yourself about how much of those three things you’re willing to put in!